-NOTE 2: Advantages of territorial units is due to the fact they are based on administrative levels, most of these national administrative levels being publicly well-known and familiar for dissemination of national statistics.
+NOTE 2: The advantage of territorial units based on administrative levels is that most of these administrative levels are publicly well-known and familiar for the dissemination of national statistics.
 Territorial units may also be used for operational purposes (e.g. funding of local level government by higher level government).